21isenough/LightningATM/README.md

 **Please be aware that this is a hobbyist project and it is not secure and reliable enough to withstand attacks.
 I discourage the use of this setup in a professional environment - but it's rather a good educational tool**

+There are currently two versions of the Lightning ATM.
+The large full version with a camera for scanning invoices and a button for acknowledgment and other functions.
+And there is the somewhat slimmed-down version for mobile use, the pocket version.

 Full Version             |  Pocket Version